 The Beavertail Cactus grows throughout the Mojave and Sonoran deserts, in southeastern California, southern Nevada, western Arizona and southwestern Utah.
 It can be found on dry, rocky or gravelly desert slopes with very sharp drainage, at elevations between 300 and 6,000 feet.

-Like other members of the Optunia or prickly pear genus, the flowers of the Beavertail Cactus are more than beautiful; they develop into edible fruit that is an important food source for many animals, as well as people.
+Like other members of the Opuntia or prickly pear genus, the flowers of the Beavertail Cactus are more than beautiful; they develop into edible fruit that is an important food source for many animals, as well as people.
 The flowers are frequented by a variety of pollinators, and are of special value to our native bees.